 I confirm in my role as and Academic Life Coach that I have a current Working With Children Check and can provide you with a copy of the details upon request.

 What are the costs?

-We offer a variety of different packages and the best way to find out more is to contact me for a chat and we can discuss your situation and the students needs first.
+As each student’s needs are usually different it is usually best to get in touch with me for a chat and we can discuss your situation and the students needs and take it from there.

 Confidentiality and Privacy

 Are required either prior to or on the day of service and can be made by cash or direct deposit.